osgirl/backbone-marionette-boilerplate/README.md

 git clone --depth 1 https://github.com/aCreativeDesign/backbone-marionette-boilerplate
 # Move the repository to your own project name.
 ```
-*If your not familiar with command line you can always download as zip from github. and change the folder name to you project name.*
+*If your not familiar with command line you can always download as zip from github. and change the folder name to your project name.*

 ## Folder structure ##